 These plans are referred to as defined contribution plans because they allow you to contribute a portion of your salary to retirement savings, and receive certain tax benefits.
 When you participate, the taxable salary that your employer reports to the Internal Revenue Service (IRS) is reduced by the amount of that contribution.
 Income taxes on that money and any earnings are deferred, or postponed, until you withdraw from your account.
 Generally, if you withdraw before age 59 ½, you will pay a tax penalty.
 Some companies also offer a Roth feature to the 401(k) plan that allows you to contribute after-tax dollars—known as designated Roth contributions.
 You pay taxes on designated Roth contributions up front, but their earnings grow tax free.
 Earnings on the Roth contributions may be withdrawn after age 59 ½ so long as the withdrawal is made five years after the initial Roth contribution.

 The maximum amount you can contribute to a 401(k) is set annually by the IRS.
-For 2012, the maximum contribution is $17,000.
-This amount will increase to $17,500 in 2013.
-If you are 50 or older, you can add another $5,500 in "catch up" contributions for a pre-tax total of $22,500.
-The "catch up" amount will not increase in 2013.
+For 2014, the maximum contribution is $17,500.
+If you are 50 or older, you can add another $5,500 in "catch up" contributions for a pre-tax total of $23,000.
 If your company allows you to make both pre-tax and designated Roth contributions, you may determine how much you want to contribute to each.
 You must, however, count both contributions towards the annual limit.

 A 401(k) plan may give you several investment choices.
 The company may also match some or all of your contributions on a pre-tax basis.
 You will owe tax on any pre-tax contributions and their earnings when you withdraw funds from the plan.
 The money that you have contributed to the 401(k) plan will not be affected by events impacting your employer because you are always entitled to or vested in your own contributions.
 Your employer will decide how long you must work before you vest in the matching contributions.
 You may move (rollover) your 401(k) savings when you leave an employer allowing continued deferral of the taxable portion of your account.